-Those flywheels were made only from cast iron but now it is not so.
-In industries now flywheels are made by selecting various materials like steel, cast iron, aluminum, etc. The flywheel cannot maintain a constant speed.
+Those flywheels were made only from cast iron, but now it is not so.
+In industries currently, flywheels are made by selecting various materials like steel, cast iron, aluminum, etc. The flywheel cannot maintain a constant speed.
 But only prevents fluctuations in energy.

 P.E (Potential Energy) = MGH

 When the mass decreases, the potential energy also decreases.
 And this potential energy is divided into three paths.

 - Path 1: The kinetic energy of translation = 1/2 mv2.

 - Path 2: Rotational kinetic energy = 1/2 I ω2.